Hypothesis testing of symmetry in quantum dynamics

 We also constructed optimal ancilla-free protocols designed to minimize the type-II error probability when querying the unitaries within limited times.
-We demonstrate that these protocols utilizing global entanglement can outperform the naive repetition protocols using 1-slot or 2-slot protocols in both Z-symmetry and T-symmetry cases, respectively, when the number of queries is fixed.
-Based on these findings, we infer and conjecture that there exist protocols in which the optimal type-II error probability for distinguishing between T-symmetry and Z-symmetry unitaries decreases as $\cO(m^{-2})$.
+We demonstrate that protocols leveraging global entanglement achieve an optimal type-II error decay of $\mathcal{O} (m^{-2})$ with respect to the number of queries $m$.
+Furthermore, we show that it outperforms $m$ uses of repetition protocols in both the Z-symmetric and T-symmetric cases, where the optimal type-II error decay is $\mathcal{O}(m^{-1})$.
+Based on these findings, we conjecture that there exist testing protocols for quantum dynamics where the type-II error in distinguishing T- or Z-symmetric unitaries from Haar-random unitaries scales optimally as $\cO(m^{-2})$.

 We emphasize that our focus is on the symmetry of quantum dynamics, rather than the symmetry of quantum states, as these represent distinct resources in quantum resource theory.
 Recent studies have demonstrated that random ensembles of symplectic states are indistinguishable from random Haar unitary states~\cite{west2024random}.
 Our work may also highlight a fundamental distinction between static and dynamic resources in the context of this task.
-In addition, it would be interesting to explore the testing of resources~\cite{Chitambar2018,Diaz2018a,Zhu2024a,Regula2021b,WWS19,Seddon2019,Wang2023c} for quantum operations.
+In addition, it would be interesting to explore the testing of resources~\cite{Chitambar2018,Diaz2018a,Zhu2024a,Regula2021b,WWS19,Zhu2024b,Jing2025,Seddon2019,Regula2021} for quantum operations.

 \widetext

 {S\arabic{proposition}} {S\arabic{definition}} {S\arabic{figure}} {S\arabic{equation}} {\Roman{section}} In this supplemental material, we first introduce some preliminaries and elaborate on the basic setup of this work.
 Next, we provide the rigorous formulation and proof of the theorem mentioned in the main text.